 You can find out more about the impact of alcohol on your system via the SSRP Under the Influence calculator

 The consequences of drink or drug-driving could include the following:

 If you know someone is driving while over the limit or after taking drugs, call 999.
-Alternatively, people in Sussex can text police on 65999* with the details of people they suspect of drink or drug-driving, or visit the Operation Crackdown website. www.operationcrackdown.org
+Alternatively, you can text Sussex Police on 65999 with the details of people you suspect of drink or drug-driving.
+Alternatively, visit the Operation Crackdown website: www.operationcrackdown.org